-The key 'product' of our investigation is a database of DMSP crossings of the OCB with date, magnetic latitude (MLAT), and MLT of the crossing, tagged with the IMF clock angle (CLK) at that time, and the crossing MLAT from the model.
-This database has 297 entries and is part of the paper as supplemental material.
+The key "product" of our investigation is a database of DMSP crossings of the OCB with date, magnetic latitude (MLAT), and MLT of the crossing, tagged with the IMF clock angle (CLK) at that time, and the crossing MLAT from the model.
+This database has 297 entries and is available in the Supplement.
 This database allows us to further support our findings.

-First, we present in Figure 9 a scatter plot to show the correlation between the model and the DMSP data.
-If the correlation was ideal all points would lie on the green line.
-The blue line is a linear least square fit.
-As we found before, there is substantial scatter, however, the model follows by-and-large the data.
+First, in Fig. 9, we present a scatterplot to show the correlation between the model and the DMSP data.
+If the correlation were ideal, all points would lie on the green line.
+The blue line is a linear least-squares fit.
+As we found before, there is substantial scatter; however, the model follows by and large the data.